 The names of these tearooms no doubt hold precious memories for Midorikai Alumni.
 We can be part of Urasenke’s long history and future by donating to the project.
 UMAA has set a goal of $5,000.
 To date, pledges for $2,500 have already come in.
 While the goal is now halfway met, how auspicious it would be to make an even more significant donation!

 The projected date to offer the UMAA contribution is February 15, 2019, in time for the observation of Rikyu-ki.
 A list of contributor names only will be sent along with the offering.
-If you visit the UMAA website, and press the PayPal link, you may make a contribution to preserve this heritage that we love.
+You may make a contribution to preserve this heritage that we love.

 Thank you so much for your generosity.